Regulating children and families services

 This is what happens when someone applies to provide children’s social care.

 - A prospective provider uses our guide to help them apply for registration.

-- Before sending their application to us, the applicant needs to have all documents and procedures in place; have a Disclosure and Barring Service (this replaced the Criminal Records Bureau on 1 December 2012: www.homeoffice.gov.uk/dbs) disclosure for everyone who needs one; and have made sure their premises is suitable.
+- Before sending their application to us, the applicant needs to have all documents and procedures in place; have a Disclosure and Barring Service (this replaced the Criminal Records Bureau on 1 December 2012: www.homeoffice.gov.uk/dbs) disclosure for everyone who needs one; and have their premises ready.

-- The applicant plus the person who will manage the service complete all the forms in the application pack and send them to us with the application fee.
+- The applicant completes all the forms in the children’s social care application pack.
+The person who will manage the children’s social care service must also complete an application.
+The applicant sends the forms to us with the application fee.

-- Once we have a completed application we will carry out checks and get references for each person to make sure they are suitable.
+- When we get the application and fee, we will process it.
+We carry out checks and get references for each person connected with the application to make sure they are suitable.
 We carry out interviews and visit the premises that will be used.

 - When we have completed the registration visit, all the checks are complete and, where necessary, the applicant has completed any actions required, we will decide whether to grant registration or refuse it.

 If we decide to register the applicant we issue a certificate of registration.
-A provider cannot begin running a children’s social care service until they have their certificate and must display it where people can see it.
+A provider cannot begin running a children’s social care service until they have their certificate.
+The provider must display the certificate where people can see it.

 If we intend to refuse registration we write to tell the applicant.

 Refusing registration is a serious step and may prevent the applicant from working in children’s social care or running a service.